Handling Single-Page Application Routing

 Frequently Asked Questions

 How do I handle focus management after client-side navigation?
-Assert that document.activeElement matches the route’s primary heading or skip-link target.
+Assert using page.evaluate(() => document.activeElement.tagName) that focus has moved to the primary heading or skip-link target after navigation.
 Fail the audit immediately if focus remains trapped in the previous route’s container.